 - Find out how to pay estimated tax.

-- Sign up with the Department of Workforce Development to have Indiana State and county tax withheld.
+- Visit the Indiana Department of Workforce Development to learn more about filing for unemployment and/or signing up to have Indiana State and county tax withheld.
 This way you won't need to pay all your tax at one time (when you file).

 - INfreefile (Individual Income Tax)

 - Pay Electronically